 Michelle serves as Smarty Pants’ in-house quantitative research expert.
 With her Ph.D. in Developmental Psychology from the University of Michigan and B.S. in Human Development from Cornell University, Michelle consults on each project to ensure language and methodology is age-appropriate for the participants involved.

-Michelle has 25 years of research experience, including nearly 20 years of designing and executing business-building research for many of the world’s largest corporations and nonprofits.
+Michelle has 25+ years of research experience, including over 20 years of designing and executing business-building research for many of the world’s largest corporations and nonprofits.
 With an industry-wide reputation as a talented and meticulous researcher, her mastery of global quantitative methods is nothing less than stellar.

 Prior to joining Smarty Pants, Michelle was a Senior Director at The Family Room (formerly Just Kid Inc.), where she spent six years building a thriving quantitative research practice.
-Before The Family Room, Michelle was a Director at Yankelovich where she investigated emerging kids’ trends (long before she had kids of her own), and a researcher at the non-profit Families and Work Institute where she studied issues of work-personal life balance (long before she balanced work with her own family life).
-She currently lives in Connecticut with her husband and two sons.
+Earlier in her career, Michelle was a Director at Yankelovich where she investigated emerging kids’ trends (long before she had kids of her own), and a researcher at the non-profit Families and Work Institute where she studied issues of work-personal life balance (long before she balanced work with her own family life).
+She currently lives in Connecticut with her husband and two children.